nodecraft/crafthead/README.md

 Use the public instance I've made available.
 You don't have to pay a single dime for it.
 I pick up all the costs.

-If, on the other hand, you're looking to _hack_ on Craftheads, then keep reading.
+If, on the other hand, you're looking to _hack_ on Crafthead, then keep reading.

 ### Step 2: You want to do it?